dechamps/videojitter/INSTRUMENT.md

 Things get way more interesting if you use a typical "microphone" audio input.
 This is because, somewhat shockingly, a microphone input [is also a power supply][]!
 Indeed, some types of microphones require a DC voltage to operate;
-for this reason, most microphone inputs make a small amount of DC current available on the input pins.
+for this reason, most microphone inputs supply a small DC voltage across the input pins.
 The unloaded DC voltage varies, but it's typically between 1 and 4 volts.

 <img src="img/xonar-u7-dc-voltmeter.jpg" width="700">